Basketball Offense/Plays - Michigan State Sets - PlaysBy James Gels, from the Coach’s Clipboard Basketball Playbook, @

 Sideline Out-of-Bounds PlaysFour of Michigan State's sideline out-of-bounds plays are presented.
 You can call them whatever you want.

 Line-1This is good for an open 3-point shot (also see the video clip below).
 O1, O4 and O5 line-up as seen in diagram SOB1.
-O2 starts at the ball-side block and cuts up a little to receive the inbounds pass from O3.
-Meanwhile O1 cuts around O4 and O5 to the weak-side shallow wing area.
-After passing, O3 makes a hard basket-cut for the possible give-and-go play with O2.
-If the give-and-go is not there, O3 continues to the opposite corner.
-O1 fakes the basket-cut, reverses direction and comes over the O4-O5 double-screen.
-O1 could get the 3-point shot here.
+O3 starts at the ball-side block and cuts up a little to receive the inbounds pass from O2.
+Meanwhile O1 cuts around O4 and O5 to the weak-side wing area.
+After passing, O2 makes a hard basket-cut for the possible give-and-go play with O3.
+If the give-and-go is not there, O2 continues to the opposite corner.
+O1 fakes the basket-cut, reverses direction and comes over the O4-O5 double-screen (diagram SOB2).
+O1 is often open for the 3-point shot here.
 O5 can slip the screen for the pass from O3.
 O4 might also be open for the 3-point shot (diagram SOB2B).

 Get all 27 plays!
 Become a Premium Member or get the Deluxe CD or downloads to get the complete article and animation.

 Coach Izzo's DVDs: